ostern42/CamBridge/WISDOM_CLAUDE.md

 3. Consider "minimal" approach
 4. Sometimes delete is the answer!

-#### Post-Session 71 Reality Check
+#### Post-Session 71 Reality
-1. Build error with unknown property?
+1. Unwanted UI feature?
-2. Check if property actually exists
+2. Check if it can be disabled
-3. Don't trust IntelliSense blindly
+3. One property might fix it
-4. Just remove it and test!
+4. NavigationUIVisibility="Hidden"!

 ### Decision Making